 Patrick Aldrich received his bachelor’s degree in Wildlife biology and a minor in Entomology from the University of California, Davis in 1997.
 After graduation, he spent 5 years in various field biology positions, studying a wide array subjects from Bowerbird mating systems in Australia to integrated pest management of ground squirrels in Northern California.
-He subsequently decided to return to school to pursue a PhD at the University of Hawaii, Manoa.
-For his doctoral work (for which he is ABD), he studied the spatio-temporal variation of pollination networks in Hawaiian tropical dry forests.
+He subsequently decided to return to school to pursue a PhD at the University of Hawaii, Manoa, where he studied the spatio-temporal variation of pollination networks in Hawaiian tropical dry forests.
 Following his graduate work, he was the project director for a project that used spatial analyses to study the random correspondence of fingerprint patterns.
 Through his work, he has acquired extensive experience in biostatistics.
-He is currently the data manager and statistician for the Oregon QRIS and other projects at the Teaching Research Institute, and continues to apply parametric, non-parametric and likelihood methodologies to analyze various datasets associated with early childhood research.
+He is currently the data manager and statistician for the Oregon QRIS and other projects at The Research Institute, and continues to apply parametric, non-parametric and likelihood methodologies to analyze various datasets associated with early childhood and educational research.

-Hannah Anonson is the Early Learning Specialist at TRI.
+Hannah Anonson is the Early Learning Project Specialist at TRI since March 2015.
 She earned her degree at Western Oregon University in Geography and Communications.
-Hannah's primary expertise in Oregon's Quality Rating and Improvement System and Central Coordination of Child Care Resource and Referral.
-Hannah has worked in the field of Early Education for 5 years.
-When not working Hannah enjoys attending college football games.
+Hannah's primary expertise in Oregon's Quality Rating and Improvement System, Central Coordination of Child Care Resource and Referral and NaccrrAware.

 Patricia is a Senior Fellow at Western Oregon University (WOU), and at TRI, works through the Center for Educator Preparation and Effectiveness (CEPE) and the Center on Early Learning.
 At WOU, Dr. Blasco is the Project Director for Project PEPI to infuse inclusion curricula into coursework at the community college level in the state of Oregon.
 She is CO-PI on Project PIECE, a five year professional development project to recruit, retain, and graduate Early Childhood Education/Early Intervention scholars from underrepresented backgrounds.
 Both of these projects are funded by the U. S. Department of Education: Office of Special Education Programs (OSEP).
 She is Project Director of Project EF: Executive Function in Infants and Toddlers Born Low Birth Weight (LBW) and Preterm is funded for three years by the National Institute on Disability and Rehabilitation Research (NIDRR).
 The study will follow infants and toddlers born LBW who do not have major medical conditions, and babies born full term without known delays.
 In addition, she is an Adjunct Associate Professor of Pediatrics at the Oregon Health & Science University.
 When not working, she enjoys riding her horse, running, reading, and enjoying time with family.